ACC25/wakaru/README.md

 ## Methodology

-To read a full breakdown of the methodologies used in Wakaru, please refer to the research paper found [here](https://github.com/ACC25/wakaru/blob/master/wakaru_paper.pdf).

 Wakaru is based on a collection of sample data, taken from anonymous and approved sources, designed to mimic the interactions customers might have with customer service representatives.
 The raw sample data can be found [here](https://github.com/ACC25/wakaru/tree/master/source_emails).
 A breakdown of the sample data can be found [here](https://github.com/ACC25/wakaru/blob/master/source_emails/interactions.md).

 ## Backend